 Growing the Elmhurst family

-Elmhurst’s most recent addition was two new flavors for the milked line with peanuts and peanuts with chocolate.
+Elmhurst’s most recent additions are new flavors Unsweetened Milked Cashews and Unsweetened Milked Walnuts.
 The team also has a hemp flavor in the works, developed from hemp seeds Elmhurst grows itself in New York.

 Expanding beyond the traditional beverage cartons, the company is launching a line of ready-to-drink protein shakes.
-Expected for late 2018 and early 2019, the chocolate, banana chocolate and vanilla-flavored shakes will contain between 15-20g of protein per serving.
+Expected for late 2018 and early 2019, the chocolate peanut, vanilla bean, chocolate banana and café mocha-flavored shakes will contain 20g of protein per serving.

 Mitchell said the brand is also looking into developing a ‘rice-based hydration formula’ for use in everyday sports hydration.
 The functional beverage reportedly hydrates you faster and more efficiently than electrolytes and carbohydrates can by themselves.